Why are p-values uniformly distributed?

 labels = seq(from = 0, to = 1, by = 0.1)) +

-labs(x = "p-value", y = "Count", fill = "Decile range") +
+labs(x = "p-value", y = "Count", fill = "Decile interval") +

 theme(axis.text = element_text(size = 9),